nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 ### Control group
 First up I had to establish a baseline.
 I started with the models from the previous experiment (trained on the ground-level pothole dataset) and ran them agains the aerial-vew pothole test images.
 - **Assumption:** I'm expecting these models to perform poorly.
 They're specialized for ground-level potholes and but don't generalize well to aerial view ("domain shift")
-- **Conclusion:**
+- **Result:**

 | Model | mAP50 |
 | -- | -- |
 | [Control_1e](https://huggingface.co/nmata010/street-level-pothole-detection-11192025_1epoch) | 0.45%
 | [Control_20e](https://huggingface.co/nmata010/street-level-pothole-detection-11192025_20epoch) | 0.42%

-These two models were trained on the original ground-level dataset.
+- **Conclusion:** These two models were trained on the original ground-level dataset.
 They perform as poorly as I expected them to, but any notable improvement to these scores is worth exploring.

 ### Aerial_1e
 My working assumption at this stage is that the poor performance from the control models is the result of domain shift.
 The best way to test that is to train a new model with my new aerial dataset and compare.